Welcome to StoryXpress!

 - Get SEO-friendly, lightweight embed code for your video and share it on social media handles

-- Look at the analytics dashboard to see what all is in there
+- Look at the video analytics dashboard to see what all is in there

 All of your recorded and uploaded videos will appear in the “Videos” tab of your StoryXpress dashboard.